German regulator puts brake on Nord Stream 2 in fresh blow to gas pipeline | Headlines

 Moscow has already used a route under the Baltic Sea for Nord Stream 1 - the predecessor to Nord Stream 2 - which has a capacity of 55 billion cubic metres (bcm), equivalent to half Germany's annual gas usage.
 Nord Stream 2 will double that and make Germany a central arrival hub for European gas volumes for onward distribution.

-The German regulator said the Berlin economy ministry and the European Commission had been made aware of its notice to Nord Stream 2.
+The Berlin economy ministry and the European Commission have been made aware of its notice to Nord Stream 2.
 The Commission has two months after the German regulator's decision to assess the application for its part.

 "Under the current circumstances there is further downside for the timing of the start-up of Nord Stream 2 because even though Germany is more friendly towards this project than EU, the pipeline’s regulatory certification could face even more hurdles during the EU commission review stage," said Carlos Torres Diaz, head of gas and power markets at Rystad Energy.